Guide to US Expat Taxes in Germany

 • Little commitment.
 If you move unexpectedly, you only need to honor your rental agreement.

-Downsides when renting in Germany:
+Downsides when Renting in Germany:

-• You’ll need to return the property in the same condition you received it.
+• You’ll need to return the property in the same condition in which you received it.
 If you rented a freshly painted apartment, you’d have to paint it when you move out, especially if you hope to get your deposit back.

 • Kitchen Not Guaranteed.
 Yup!
 In Germany, renting out property without any kitchen cabinets or appliances is prevalent.
 You’ll need to provide those yourself.